cosmos/sdk-tutorials/academy/4-my-own-chain/game-fifo.md

 ## Next up

-Now you need to add an expiry dates for the games.
+Now you need to add expiry dates for the games.
 That's the goal of the [next section](./game-deadline.md).